vitringr/vault/nodes/Adaptive Volatility.md

 # Adaptive Volatility

-Shift between order and chaos based on circumstances.
+Strategically modulating between order and chaos.

 _"Simplify when ahead.
 Complicate when behind."_

 ---

-The term _volatility_ can refer to _risk_, _complexity_, _chaos_, _randomness_, depending on the context.
+**Terminology**: The term _volatility_ refers to things such as _risk_, _complexity_, _chaos_, or _randomness_, depending on the context.

+## Concept

-**Concept**: In strategy, volatility can be increased or decreased in order to gain an advantage.
+Volatility can be increased or decreased strategically.

+In a stable and predictable environment, the player with the advantage is likely to maintain it.
+In a chaotic and unpredictable environment, outcomes become more random, allowing for comeback opportunities.

-- **When Ahead**: decrease volatility.
+- **When Ahead**: Decrease volatility.
-- **When Behind**: increase volatility.
+- **When Behind**: Increase volatility.

-The basic idea is that if you are ahead, you're already winning, so it's probably good to be conservative and keep the state as it is.
-However, this also applies in reverse.
-If you're behind, you're already losing, so it's probably better to increase the volatility in order to change the losing state.
+The basic idea is that if you are ahead, you're already winning, so it's a good idea to be conservative and keep everything as it is.
+However, if you're behind, you're already losing, so it's better to increase the volatility, allowing more change to happen.

-**Time**: This strategy can become even more pronounced when there is time involved.

-Sometimes positions can get increasingly better or worse depending on the time spent there.
-This makes the concept even more effective, as it's decisive to remain in good positions as much as possible, or get out of bad positions as soon as possible.
+## Time

+This principle can be amplified over time due to compounding effects.

+The state can become increasingly better, or increasingly worse over time.

+Remain in good positions as long as possible to benefit from positive compounding.
+Exit bad positions as soon as possible to avoid negative compounding.

 ## Examples

-**[[Grappling]]**: It's often a good idea to play winning positions conservative in order to keep them.
-It's also common to risk and scramble to get out of bad positions.

-**[[Chess]]**: [[Exchange When Ahead|Exchanging pieces when ahead]] is a common and fundamental strategy.
+**[[Chess]]**: The classic advice [[Exchange When Ahead]] is a direct application.
+The winning player wants to exchange pieces in order to simplify the game.
+The losing player wants to avoid these exchanges in order to keep the game complex and opportunistic.

-**[[RTS]]**: The winning player would often choose to play conservatively, while the losing player would attempt volatile and risky play, for example trying to force all-in scenarios.
+**[[Grappling]]**: Dominant positions allow for continuous pressure and attacking opportunities over time.
+The dominant player would generally try to slow down and hold these positions, while the losing player tries to force movement and scramble out of them.

+**[[RTS]]**: The player with an economic lead can press their advantage with cost-effective trades and map control.
+His opponent can use aggressive, unorthodox, high-risk, or even desperate tactics in order to level the playing field.